astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

    **Figure 5:** The activation of the last layer.

-For the last layer it is good to have a visualization of the distribution of the neurons outputs.
+For the last layer, it is good to have a visualization of the distribution of the neurons outputs.
 By using the histogram summary the distribution can be shown over the whole training steps.
 The result is as below: